Mongolian script: Separated final vowels

 The presence or lack of a separated a or e can also indicate differences in meaning between different words (compare ^{?} qara 'black' with qara 'to look').

 It has the same shape as the traditional dative-locative suffix a/e exemplified in the next section.
 This form of the suffix is, however, more commonly found in older texts, and is restricted in its Post-Classical use.

 Separated suffixes

-1925 logo of Buryat–Mongolian newspaper:
+1925 logo of Buryat–Mongolian newspaper (with the suffix ^{?} un):